aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export PS to SXC via Java" h2="Convert PS file to SXC by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate PS to SXC conversion feature into their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two powerful APIs that can be used to render PS to XLSX and convert XLSX to SXC respectively.

+The process of converting PS to SXC using Aspose.Total for Java involves two steps.
+In the first step, Aspose.PDF for Java can be used to render PS to XLSX.
+This API provides a wide range of features that can be used to manipulate PDF documents.
+It can be used to convert PDF documents to a variety of other formats, including XLSX.
+It also provides features to extract text, images, annotations, and other elements from PDF documents.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to SXC.
+This API provides a comprehensive set of features that can be used to manipulate spreadsheets.
+It can be used to convert spreadsheets to a variety of other formats, including SXC.
+It also provides features to read, write, and modify spreadsheet data, as well as features to work with charts, pivot tables, and other elements.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate PS to SXC conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render PS to XLSX.
-In the second step, you can convert XLSX to SXC by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate PS to SXC conversion feature into their Java applications.
+This suite provides powerful APIs that can be used to render PS to XLSX and convert XLSX to SXC.
+It also provides a wide range of features that can be used to manipulate PDF documents and spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}